gmetais/unusedjs/README.md

 #### Inlined scripts are not analyzed
 Sorry.

-#### I'd like to visualize which parts of the scripts are unused
-It should be possible, not easy but possible.
-Wan't to implement it with me?

 #### Does XX% of unused code mean I should remove it?
 It's not so easy.
 It can be some code that's not executed at page load, triggered by a user action for example.
 If it's a library (such as jQuery), removing the unused parts is pretty hazardous.